plone/guillotina/docs/source/training/introduction.md

 # Introduction

-The Guillotina training is designed to run the full gambit of using Guillotina.
+The Guillotina training is designed to give a complete experience of using and extending Guillotina.

 The training can be useful for consumers of Guillotina API as well as developers extending the framework with customizations/addons.

-Please read the [about](../about.html#about) chapter for details about Guillotina.
+Please read the [about](../../about.html) chapter for details about what Guillotina is and why you should use it.

 ## Using the training materials